ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

 - All of your code, in the assignment `pa4-final-code`, by the usual gradescope handin
 - On the _fourth page and beyond_ in your `pa4.pdf`:
+  - The BigO bounds for each implementation f1-6.
   - A listing that matches each of mysteryA-F to an implementation f1-6 above
   - Three graphs that justify a few choices above.
 These don't need to exhaustively describe all of your matchings, but they must be generated